GitHubStuff/date_time_intervals/README.md

 ### Exact vs Approximate

-Because years and months are inexact (years because of leap year, months because the number of days between 15-Feb and 15-Mar can vary be leap year but still be a month, and since some months have 30 or 31 days there is alos variance in what a 'month' is.) requests that include 'Year' and/or 'Month' are inexact.
+Because years and months are inexact (years because of leap year, months because the number of days between 15-Feb and 15-Mar can vary because of leap year but still be a month, and since some months have 30 or 31 days there is also variance in what a 'month' is.) requests that include 'Year' and/or 'Month' are inexact.

 Any request for intervals that don't include both year and month are more exact, because of the Year/Month variance described.